brainsatplay/brainsatplay/README.md

 </div>

 ## Description
-**brainsatplay.js** is full-stack framework for developing web-based brain-computer interface (BCI) applications.
+**brainsatplay.js** is full-stack framework for deploying web-based brain-computer interface (BCI) applications.
 This library abstracts the networking and data management requirements for developing functional BCI apps hosted on the web.

 FYI it's super unfinished.
 We are reworking a few systems still to be *just* right and then completing documentation and a community website, give it a few weeks :-)